 - An easy way of data import and export options.

 - Auto-refresh of data in case of a cloud-based data source.

 - DAX functions to create calculated measures.

-- Using Power BI Publish to web we can publish the story on our organization websites with stunning visualizations.
+- Using Power BI Publish to the web, we can publish the story on our organization websites with stunning visualizations.

 This has been a Guide to Features of Power BI.
 Here we discuss Microsoft Power BI features, including Data Connection, data relationships, power pivot access, cost of power BI, custom visualizations, Power BI question and answers, report sharing, and mobile app.
 You can learn more about Power BI from the following articles –